czioutas/grpc-dotnet-envoy/README.md

 # GrpcServer
 The actual implmentation of the remote procedure calls

+The GrpcServer also supports normal controller endpoints (alternative to using grpc-web with envoy)

 # GrpcClient
 An implementation of the GRPC client in c#